psamsotha/jersey-properties/README.md

 ### Basic Configuration

-To enable this feature, you need to register the `JerseyPropertiesFeature` with the Jersey application.
-You have the option to register it in a web.xml or in you `Application` subclass (generally in a Jersey application, it would be a `ResourceConfig`).
+To enable this feature, you need to register the [`JerseyPropertiesFeature`][1] with the Jersey application.
+You have the option to register it in a web.xml or in your `Application` subclass (generally in a Jersey application, it would be a `ResourceConfig`).